Dear prospective applicant:

 with a faculty mentor and the other members of his/her research group.

-Projects will be drawn from at least three
+Projects will be drawn from up to four

 Participants will present the results of their projects at an undergraduate